dozigden/scriptable-widgets/README.md

-These are some widgets for Scriptable on iOS (https://apps.apple.com/us/app/scriptable/id1405459188).
+These are some widgets for the Scriptable app on iOS (https://apps.apple.com/us/app/scriptable/id1405459188).

 They get data from Home Assistant for use as iOS widgets.